Consistency criterion: All voters

 Finally, the majority judgment winner of the complete set of voters is determined.

 The sorted ratings would be as follows:

 The median ratings for A and B are both "Fair".
 Since there is a tie, "Fair" ratings are removed from both, until their medians become different.
 After removing 20% "Fair" ratings from the votes of each, the sorted ratings are now:

 Result: Now, the median rating of A is "Poor" and the median rating of B is "Fair".
 Thus, B is elected majority judgment winner.

 Conclusion

 A is the majority judgment winner within the first group of voters and also within the second group of voters.
 However, both groups combined elect B as the Majority Judgment winner.
 Thus, Majority Judgment fails the consistency criterion.

-Minimax
+Ranked Pairs

-This example shows that the minimax method violates the consistency criterion.
-Assume four candidates A, B, C and D with 43 voters with the following preferences:
+This example shows that the ranked pairs method violates the consistency criterion.
+Assume three candidates A, B and C with 39 voters with the following preferences:

-Since all preferences are strict rankings (no equals are present), all three minimax methods (winning votes, margins and pairwise opposite) elect the same winners.

 Now, the set of all voters is divided into two groups at the bold line.
 The voters over the line are the first group of voters; the others are the second group of voters.

 First group of voters

-In the following the minimax winner for the first group of voters is determined.
+In the following the ranked pairs winner for the first group of voters is determined.

 The results would be tabulated as follows: